AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

 pub struct MyContract<Chain>;
 ```

-The generic "\<Chain\>" argument allows you to write functions for your interface that will be executable in different environments.
+The generic `<Chain>` argument allows you to write functions for your interface that will be executable in different environments.

-> *If your entry point Msgs have any generic arguments, pull them out into newtypes before passing into the macro.*
+> *If your entry point messages have any generic arguments, pull them out into newtypes before passing them into the macro.*

 ## Constructor